An energy-based model approach to rare event probability estimation

 \subsubsection{Bayesian updating of rare event probabilities}

-In the article by \citet{straub2015bayesian}, building upon their previous work presented in \citet{straub2011reliability}, a methodological framework called Bayesian Updating with Structural reliability methods (BUS) is introduced.
+In \citep{straub2015bayesian}, building upon \citep{straub2011reliability}, a methodological framework called Bayesian Updating with Structural reliability methods (BUS) is introduced.
 This method serves as an extension of the conventional rejection sampling technique in Bayesian analysis.
 In a basic version of rejection sampling, samples are generated from the prior distribution and subsequently accepted with a probability of $p_{\dataRV|\para}(\data | \para)/\bar{p}$, where $\bar{p}$ is an upper bound on $\mathrm{sup}_{\para} p_{\dataRV|\para}(\data | \para)$.
 The issue with the basic rejection sampling algorithm is its inefficiency, particularly when dealing with high-dimensional or complex posterior distributions.
 The core concept behind BUS is to address the challenge posed by the small acceptance probabilities in rejection sampling with structural reliability methods. \\

 We consider BUS with subset sampling, employing the principles of subset sampling (Section~\ref{EBM_MH_SS}) to sample from the acceptance region of the extended rejection sampling algorithm, while enabling an adaptive estimation of the constant $\bar{p}$ \citep{betz2014adaptive}.
 In the study of \citet{straub2016bayesian}, this method strikes an appropriate balance between accuracy and the number of model evaluations and has the advantage of being more robust compared to line sampling that they also consider.
 To apply BUS for rare event probability estimation in an inversion setting, \citet{straub2016bayesian} combine two subset sampling runs, where the first generates samples from the posterior and the second propagates these samples towards the targeted rare event.
 This approach is comparable to the subset sampling method described in Section~\ref{EBM_MH_SS} with the difference that the posterior sampling part is replaced with BUS. \\